PILSEN — As a Vietnam veteran faces eviction in Pilsen, neighbors are rallying to raise money to help him find a new home.

 Quad2 Properties, the firm that now owns the home, did not immediately return a request for comment.

 On Thursday, Zummo said he was thankful for the help tof his neighbors who have raised money for him and offered to help store his belongings.
 But Zummo said he is holding out hope that a last-minute deal with the property owner will allow him to stay in home.

-If he isn’t able to negotiate, he said the GoFundMe money will help him move and provide a down payment on a new apartment — one he hopes will also accommodate his beloved cats.
+If he isn’t able to negotiate, he said the GoFundMe money will help him move and provide a down payment on a new apartment.

 He hopes he doesn’t have to leave Pilsen, either.